-Hours obtained from employment are not accepted as practicum hours and are not to be counted on the internship application.
+Hours obtained from employment (outside of any compensated practicum placement) are not accepted as practicum hours and are not to be counted on the internship application.

 1. Applying

 APPIC is responsible for establishing the policies and monitoring the implementation of the internship match.
 The match is administered by National Matching Services Inc. (NMS) on behalf of APPIC.
 Students should familiarize themselves with the match process as described by APPIC: https://appic.org/